WHERE BIRDS OF A FEATHER FLOCK TOGETHER

 Prairie Restoration Walks & Field Activity Rotations

-Andy is a Project Manager working with sandhill crane research projects in the Field Ecology Department and has been employed at ICF since early 2006.
-Originally from Middleton, Wisconsin, Andy graduated from the University of Minnesota-Twin Cities in 2002 with a B.S. in Ecology, Evolution and Behavior.
+Andy Gossens is a Project Manager working with sandhill crane research projects in the Field Ecology Department and has been employed at ICF since early 2006.
+Originally from Middleton, Wisconsin, Andy graduated from the University of Minnesota-Twin Cities in 2002 with a B.S. in Ecology, Evolution, and Behavior.
 During his time in college, Andy gained experience working with avian species while volunteering at The Raptor Center and completing an internship at the Minnesota Zoological Gardens.
 After following his wife to Madison to pursue her graduate studies, Andy worked as an Assistant Research Specialist in a neuroscience laboratory at UW-Madison.
 In 2006, he began working at ICF as a Crane Conservation Department intern, helping maintain the captive crane flock and costume rearing whooping crane chicks.
-The next spring Andy began as a Field Ecology Department intern and has been here ever since.
+The next spring, Andy began as a Field Ecology Department intern and has been here ever since.
 He’s now helping coordinate sandhill crane research near Briggsville, Wisconsin, and is involved with prescribed burns, invasive species management, and other aspects of field ecology.

 Sara Kalani